 - In a medium bowl, whisk together the flour, coconut, cocoa powder, and salt until no cocoa lumps remain.

 - Put the sugar, oil, and vanilla in a mixing bowl, and whisk or beat with a hand mixer to combine.
 Add the eggs and whisk or beat to combine.
 Stir in the flour blend until just combined.
-Fold in the chocolate chips (if using).
+Fold in the chocolate chips.

 - Evenly spread the batter into your prepared pan.

-- Bake for 25 to 35 minutes, or until a toothpick inserted in the center comes out clean.
-It might have some melted chocolate on it from the chocolate chips.
+- Bake the coconut brownies for 25 to 35 minutes, or until a toothpick inserted in the center comes out clean.
+The toothpick might have some melted chocolate on it from the chocolate chips.